microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

 the drive with a new one and then restore the content.
 The packages installed on this drive's PackageVolume(s) aren't recognized by Windows because the new drive has a different media ID.

-The Windows App SDK's new `PackageVolume.Repair()` detects and corrects these conditions.
+The Windows App SDK's new `PackageVolume.Repair()` will attempt to detect these and other like conditions and correct them.

 `PackageVolume.VerifyIfOk()` checks if the PackageVolume is OK or in need of repair.